About the Ashby Canal

-The Ashby Canal is 22 miles (35.4 km) long with no locks and runs from the Coventry Canal at Bedworth to Snarestone.
-It was originally 30 miles long to a terminus at Moira but the northern 8 miles were progressively closed due to coal mining subsidence in 1944, 1957 & 1966.
-Originally built as a broad canal with connecting tramways the stop lock at Marston junction was rebuilt as a narrow lock in 1819 effectively restricting through traffic to narrow boats.
+The present Ashby Canal is 22 miles (35.4 km) long with no locks and runs from the Coventry Canal at Bedworth to Snarestone.
+Originally, the canal was 30 miles long to a terminus at Moira.
+However, the northern 8 miles were progressively closed as a result to coal mining subsidence in 1944, 1957 and 1966.
+Originally built as a broad canal with connecting tramways, the stop lock at Marston junction was rebuilt as a narrow lock in 1819 effectively restricting through traffic to narrow boats.

 The Ashby Canal Association was formed in 1966; born out of concern caused by the canal closures.
 In recent years an isolated section of 1½ miles has been restored at Moira which can be accessed by trail-boats.
 Consequently, this section includes a new wide beam lock and hosts an annual festival.
 Restoration of the abandoned section to link the two sections continues; currently with fundraising for the replacement of Gilwiskaw Aqueduct.

 [Photo: Moored boats at Snarestone Wharf on the Ashby Canal – by Phil Sharpe]